tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: attack_b() => attack() [search interp.py and validate.py too]
 	- TBD: eliminate attack_burt method

+	- TBD: doc_string on details of result matrix (and evolution from original version)
+	- TBD: doc_string history of attack() as a hot mess and driver for burt as Creature class obj

 - TBD: create Surface class!! (was 'Shelf')